 Rehabilitation technologies in people's homes

 The Rehabilitation and Health Technologies Research Group is based in the Faculty of Health Sciences at the University of Southampton.
-Our interdisciplinary research is underpinned by close collaboration with Engineering, Psychology, the Institute for Life Sciences and Medicine.
+Our interdisciplinary research into rehabilitation and rehabilitation technologies is underpinned by close collaboration with Engineering, Psychology, the Institute for Life Sciences and Medicine.

-Our research specialises in the development, evaluation and clinical application of rehabilitation and health technologies.
+Our rehabilitation research specialises in the development, evaluation and clinical application of novel approaches to rehabilitation therapies and technologies.
 Understanding the physiological and biomechanical mechanisms associated with normal and impaired function and recovery is key to achieving our objectives.

 A few examples of our key research